terrabela/planetsentangled/README.md

-# flatlib
+# planetsentangled

-Flatlib is a python library for Traditional Astrology.
+Planetsentangled was forked from Flatlib, a python library for Traditional Astrology.

 ```python